Queensland Health provides advice to assist food businesses to meet the legislative requirements relating to food.

 Enquiries from within Queensland should be directed to the appropriate Public Health Unit.

-There are a variety of food safety resources available from the Department of Health food safety website www.health.qld.gov.au/foodsafety.
+There are a variety of food safety resources available from Queensland Health's food safety website: www.health.qld.gov.au/foodsafety

 Safe Food Production Queensland: www.safefood.qld.gov.au